andyfiorini/scf-metrics/README.md

 It is a more simpler setup, with firehose-nozzle feeding influxdb.
 For viewing and alerting, I used grafana.

-It works, it is simpler to setup than the original.
+It works, it is easier to setup than the original.

 # Setup